-Last update: June 17th, 2019 at 12:15 am
+Last update: September 20th, 2019 at 2:54 pm

-These images from the Moderate Resolution Imaging Spectroradiometer (MODIS) from the Terra satellite and Aqua satellite in late 2002 show the southwest African coastline centered on Namibia.
-The orange wash along the coast is the Namib Desert, and to its north is the Skeleton Coast, names for the numerous skeletons of ships (and people) that litter the shoreline.
+These images from Sulfur Plumes off Namibia.
+They were taken by the Moderate Resolution Imaging Spectroradiometer (MODIS).
+Also the Terra satellite and Aqua satellite in late 2002 show the southwest African coastline centered on Namibia.
+Therefore the orange wash along the coast is the Namib Desert.
+Although to its north is the Skeleton Coast, names for the numerous skeletons of ships (and people) that litter the shoreline.